groupoid/heinz/README.md

 π₃(S²) ≅ ℤ) groups.
 Computational rules ensure efficient normalization, while the fibrations provide a basis for homotopy groups, potentially simplifying proofs of properties like π₄(S³).
-This article outlines HTT’s syntax, rules, and its promise as a compact, expressive framework for homotopy type theory.
+This article outlines HTFF’s syntax, rules, and its promise as a compact, expressive framework for homotopy type theory.

-## Formal Definition of Hopf Type Theory (HTT)
+## Formal Definition of Hopf Fibrations Type Theory (HTFF)

 ## Syntax